PayThePizzo/Predictive-Analysis-Notes/Theory/10 - GLM.md

 ---

+## Common distributions with typical uses and canonical link functions

 GLM is a broad class of models.
-We can use many different functions $g()$: for each such function, we have a different GLM.

-Starting from their original distribution functions we can rewrite them in the form:
+We can use many different functions $g()$ for each such function, we have a different GLM.
+In fact, starting from their original distribution functions we can rewrite them in the form:

 ```math
 f(y; \theta, \phi) = exp \left\{\frac{y\theta - b(\theta)}{a(\phi)} + c(y, \theta)\right\}